arturkw/dev-notes/kafka/Exam notes.md

 ## Data Formats with Confluent REST Proxy
 - Confluent REST Proxy natively supports various data formats.

+## Topic
+- consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written
+- partitions do not need to have the same number of messages
+- offsets only have a meaning for a specific partition
+- messages are kept only for a limited time (one week by default)
+- once the data is written to a partition, it can't be changed
+- data is assigned randomly to a partition unless a key is provided
+- messages in partition are segregated into multiple segments to ease finding a message by its offset.
+Each segment is composed of the following indexes: `offset to position index` that allows Kafka to find the starting position of a message and `timestamp to offset index` that allows Kafka to find messages for a timestamp
 ## Topic Log Compaction
 - After cleanup, only one message per key is retained with the latest value.
 At least last update for each message key is retained.
 - Log compaction is evaluated every time a segment is closed.